cafjs/caf_components/README.md

         }
     }
 ```
+where:

-- `env` a set of properties to configure the component.
+- `module` an implementation for the component.
 - `name` a key to register the new component in a local context.
 - `description` a comment describing the component.
-- `module` an implementation for the component.
+- `env` a set of properties to configure the component.

 Implementations export an asynchronous factory method called `newInstance`.
 This method takes two arguments, a local context `$` to register the new component, and a configuration map typically derived from the parsed JSON description.